 Our co-design team

-iKNOW Health is a project that is co-designed with co-chairs from IMAGINE Citizens Collaborating for Health (IMAGINE Citizens) and Alberta Health Services’ (AHS) Strategic Clinical Networks (SCNs).
+iKNOW Health is a project that is co-designed with co-chairs from Imagine Citizens Network (ICN) and Alberta Health Services’ (AHS) Strategic Clinical Networks (SCNs).

 Our task force includes Alberta patients, families, citizens and volunteers from the: